dzenis-h/Calorie_Tracker/README.md

-# Calorie_Tracker
+# Bigga CT | Meal & Calorie Tracker

-It's Calorie_Tracker that saves your data into LS.
-It' made with pure vanilla JavaScript using the 'Module Pattern', ES6 features, Materialize CSS and Font Awesome for styling.
+It's a Calorie Tracker app that persists your data into local storage.
+It's made with pure vanilla JavaScript following the 'Module Pattern' and by using ES6 features.
+The design was achieved using the Materialize CSS framework and the Font Awesome library.

-Deployed to Heroku.
-Check it out: https://bigga-calorie-tracker.herokuapp.com
+Deployed to Firebase.
+Check it out: https://web-calorie-tracker.firebaseapp.com